barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 ##### Accounts

+After login, you can view all the accounts defined in the Team data.
 ![Accounts screen](../assets/images/openbanking/09-accounts.png)

 ##### Consents

+You can also view all the Consents given to Applications.
 ![Consents](../assets/images/openbanking/10-consents.png)

 Revoking a consent allows you to test the API’s (and Application’s) behaviour, when the access token becomes invalid.